gdalessi/OpenMORe/README.md

 - Fast algorithm for SVD

+# **Requirements**:
-**Requirements**: in order to use OpenMORe on your devices, the following requirements must be satisfied:
+In order to use OpenMORe on your devices, the following requirements must be satisfied:

 - Python version >= 3.6
 - Numpy must be installed